 A variety of manufacturers have contributed a large selection of commercially available window treatments, and each treatment will undergo at least 90 live trials to gather data on its effectiveness.

 Built in 2009, the flight tunnel was first tested in the spring of 2010, with the first series of trials run in the summer of 2010.
 It is one of only two of its kind, with the first built in Austria to assist in understanding bird strikes against transparent highway barriers.

 Quick and Affordable Home Window Treatments

-Home owners can take simply and affordable action to help reduce and prevent bird collisions with windows.
-From applying duct tape and Tempera pain to shielding you windows with special netting, there are things you can do right now to prevent bird strikes.
+Home owners can take simple and affordable action to help reduce and prevent bird collisions with windows.
+From applying duct tape and tempera paint to shielding your windows with special netting, there are things you can do right now to prevent bird strikes.

 For some easy-to-apply and affordable options to make your windows part of a bird-friendly home, please visit the American Bird Conservancy’s page on bird-safe glass.